amrmhassan/file_manager/timeline.md

 -- start playing with the code inside storage_analyser copy to create the callback method for returing the current file -- working with

+# the analyzer screen will have the results of the analyzer, and if there is no analyzer data , just show the button to analyze the sotorage